mesilliac/multitude/TALK.md

         text-align: center;
     }

-This goes with an update to `index.html`, which now looks like:
+which goes with an update to `index.html`, which now looks like:

     <div id="origin">
         <div id="viewport"></div>